rng-guy/NFSMWBartender/README.md

-# 1 - What does Bartender's "Basic" feature set do?
+# 1 - What does the "Basic" feature set do?

 This feature set **lets you change** (per Heat level)
 * at which distance and how quickly you can get busted,